Eldridge Recasner: Amateur career

 Born in New Orleans, Louisiana, Recasner was introduced to basketball in fifth grade by his uncles.
 His first organized game was in junior high school.
 During the first game, Recasner scored on the wrong basket because he had learned the game on a half-court one-basket basketball court.
 While growing up, he admired Dr. J, George Gervin, and Marques Johnson.
 He attended Alfred Lawless High School in New Orleans and was a high school teammate with Robert Pack.
 Recasner was a senior when Pack was a sophomore.
 Recasner was a better professional prospect than Pack and outscored Gary Payton five of nine times when the two point guards opposed each other in college.
 In junior high, Recasner wore jersey number 32 before switching to number 14 in high school in honor of his birthday, December 14, 1967.

 Recasner attended University of Washington where he played for the Huskies.
 He redshirted during his freshman 1985–86 season.
 Recasner was a member of the 1990 class at Washington, and he was a three-time All-Pac-10 guard who was selected to the Washington Huskies all-20th-century team.
 He was the first three-time captain of the Huskies.
+He led the Pac-10 in free throw shooting as a senior (88.4%).
 Recasner was an architecture major at Washington by his own account, but another account claims he was a black history major.
 Recasner once scored 29 points against the undefeated and number one ranked Arizona Wildcats men's basketball team while guarding Sean Elliott.
 The Wildcats won the game while scoring the most points the Huskies had ever given up (109).